London Buses route 18

 London Buses route 18 is a Transport for London contracted bus route in London, England.
-Running between Sudbury and Euston bus station, it is operated by London United.
-In 2018/19 it was the busiest route in London.
+Running between Sudbury & Harrow Road station and Euston bus station, it is operated by First Bus London subsidiary London United.

+In the period 2022/23, it was the busiest bus route in London.

 History

 In 1934 there were four routes, 18, 18A, 18B and 18C.
 The 18 and 18A, plus 18B on weekdays, ran from London Bridge station, via Southwark Bridge, St Paul's station and Gray's Inn Road to King's Cross station.
 From here the 18 and 18B ran daily, the 18A on Mondays to Saturdays and the 18C on Sundays, via Paddington and Harrow Road to Harlesden, where the 18A continued to Park Royal.
 The other three routes ran to Stonebridge Park; the 18B ran on via the North Circular Road to Brent Cross.
 The 18C peeled off here to serve Wembley Empire Pool, while the 18 and 18C served Wembley and Sudbury.
 The 18C then headed south to Greenford and Hanwell, while the 18 continued north to Harrow and Harrow Weald.

 Route 18 was withdrawn between Central London and Harlesden except on Saturday afternoons and Sundays, times at which route 18A no longer ran.
 The 18A, having run every four minutes, was withdrawn without replacement on 17 October 1939.
 The 18C Sunday extension into the centre was also withdrawn; the 18 was cut back to Wembley Empire Pool on Mondays to Saturdays, but was diverted at Wealdstone to serve Canons Park and Edgware, with a peak hours and Sundays extension to provide a service to Aldenham Works.
 The 18C was renumbered to 92 on 14 June 1944, with a 92A variant running to Wembley Trading Estate at certain times of the week.

 Trolleybus replacement in the 1960s saw the 18 extended back to Paddington Green to replace route 662.
 The 18B was withdrawn, and the 18 extended except on Monday to Saturday evenings to London Bridge.
 The former 18A was reintroduced at peak hours, running between Acton and Paddington Green via a slightly different route.
 This was extended to Baker Street in 1978, but withdrawn in September.